Refused or lapsed building consents

 Refund of charges

-When you lapse an issued building consent or request a refusal of a building consent application during processing, we will charge an administration fee and pay you back the fees that were charged but not used.
+When a issued building consent lapses or you request a refusal of a building consent application during processing, we will charge an administration fee and pay you back the fees that were charged but not used.

 If your application has not been issued yet, we will deduct the processing charges from the deposit paid.
 If the charges (administration and processing) are more than the deposit you paid, you will receive an invoice for the outstanding amount.

-If you want to lapse your building consent after it was issued and you have not had any inspections, we will refund the inspection charges that were included in the deposit once the administration fee is deducted.
+If your building consent lapses and you have not had any inspections, we will refund the inspection charges that were included in the deposit once the administration fee is deducted.

 Refunds will only be issued to the person who made the payment.